exvacuum/bevy_framebuffer_extract/README.md

 ![Build](https://img.shields.io/github/actions/workflow/status/exvacuum/bevy_framebuffer_extract/rust.yml)
 [![Docs](https://img.shields.io/website?url=https%3A%2F%2Fexvacuum.github.io%2Fbevy_framebuffer_extract%2F&label=docs)](https://exvacuum.github.io/bevy_framebuffer_extract)

+> [!IMPORTANT]
+> This repository has been archived, as the plugin has been renamed and moved to [bevy_headless_render](https://github.com/exvacuum/bevy_headless_render).
+For bevy version 0.14 and above, use that instead.

 A plugin for the [Bevy](https://bevyengine.org) engine which allows for exporting framebuffer data from a camera.

 Currently it only supports cameras which render to a render texture.